 When and how are transfer credits evaluated in the admission process?

-Transfer applicants generally must earn at least 12 transferable credits before submitting an application.
+- Transfer applicants generally must earn at least 12 transferable credits before submitting an application.
 Students who are attempting their first term of college course work beyond high school graduation at the time of application will not receive an admission decision until a final official grade report or transcript for the term in progress is received.
 Consequently, these applicants often aren’t able to complete their files until after admission has closed for the term.
 For this reason, transfer applications are not considered for the spring semester if the applicant’s first term in college is the preceding fall, (which usually is the fall term immediately following high school graduation).
-However, for spring 2014 only, transfer applicants for whom fall 2013 is their first term in college after high school graduation will be considered, provided their application forms, official high school transcripts including date of graduation, SAT/ACT scores, and copies of their fall 2013 college course schedules are received by the Admission Office no later than November 15.
-Applicants who meet the November 15 deadline will be considered further, pending receipt of unofficial fall 2013 college grade reports no later than Monday, January 6, 2014.
-Please note that the November 15 and January 6 deadlines are absolute for these spring 2014 applicants.

-Applicants who previously attended another college but withdrew prior to completing a term still must submit an official transcript that documents their withdrawal without earning grades or penalties.
+- Applicants who previously attended another college but withdrew prior to completing a term must submit an official transcript that documents their withdrawal without earning grades or penalties.

-Transferable credits are awarded at the time of acceptance for grades of C- (1.7 on a 4.0 scale) or higher.
-However, accepted Massachusetts community college graduates who are awarded MassTransfer Program or Commonwealth Transfer Compact status may transfer grades of D (1.0 on a 4.0 scale) or higher as part of the 60-credit guarantee of those statewide programs.
-Accepted MassTransfer Block students may transfer D grades only for courses counted toward completion of the 34-credit MassTransfer Block.
+- Transferable credits are awarded at the time of acceptance for grades of C- (1.7 on a 4.0 scale) or higher.
+However, accepted Massachusetts community college graduates who are awarded MassTransfer Program status may transfer grades of D (1.0 on a 4.0 scale) or higher as part of the 60-credit guarantee of that statewide programs.
+Accepted MassTransfer Block students who do not earn the associate's degree before enrollment may transfer D grades only for courses counted toward completion of the 34-credit MassTransfer Block.
 D- grades (0.7 on a 4.0 scale) are not transferable for any students.